Young black kids growing up in the Bronx who don't even know what the word computer is.

 I'm not saying that at all.

-What I'm saying is we need to get more focused on on the fact that what we're fighting against is pure evil.
+What I'm saying is we need to get more focused on the fact that what we're fighting against is pure evil.

-call it whatever you want to call it.
+Call it whatever you want to call it.

-But the bottom line is uh forget about what they are doing and what they might do and focus on what we can control.
+But the bottom line is forget about what they are doing and what they might do and focus on what we can control.

-Uh uh explaining to them with Joe Biden abdicating our role on the world stage, what impact that is having on the world.
+And what we can control is talking to our friends and our neighbors and loved ones about the importance of this election, explaining to people how bad the border is, explaining the national security disaster that it represents, Explaining to them with Joe Biden abdicating our role on the world stage, what impact that is having on the world.

-Explain to them how the economy is killing the the poor and the middle class in this country.
+Explain to them how the economy is killing the poor and the middle class in this country.

 There's a lot of arguments we need to make, and we have a lot of convincing to do.